Sturla22/Sturla22.github.io/_posts/2021-03-24-doxygen-for-vhdl.md

   --! ```
   ````
   You can replace vhdl in that snippet with another language like python or tcl.
+- Types declared in a procedure preceding another procedure will be assumed to be the return type of the second procedure: <https://github.com/doxygen/doxygen/issues/8517>

 If you run into other issues, take a look at [Doxygen's issue tracker](https://github.com/doxygen/doxygen/issues?q=is%3Aissue+is%3Aopen+label%3AVHDL+) in case there are known workarounds.